-With a strong presence of aviation in place already with major companies like Lockheed Martin, a manufacturer for F16 Block 70; Honeywell, manufacturing Aircraft and Helicopter Engines; GE Aviation, manufacturing Jet Engine High Pressure Turbine Blades; Michelin Aircraft Tires; and Solvay Cytec

-Carbon Fibers, providing carbon fiber/aircraft components, the Upstate is poised to further embrace the Aerospace industry.
+South Carolina's aerospace industry continues to drive economic growth with an economic impact of more than \$28.8 billion.
+With a strong presence of aviation in place already with major companies like Lockheed Martin, a manufacturer for F16 Block 70; Honeywell, manufacturing Aircraft and Helicopter Engines; GE Aviation, manufacturing Jet Engine High Pressure Turbine Blades; Michelin Aircraft Tires; and Solvay Cytec Carbon Fibers, providing carbon fiber/aircraft components, the Upstate is poised to further embrace the Aerospace industry.
 The National Association of Manufacturers (NAM) predicted that the aerospace industry would increase by 8.9% in 2018 and would lead growth across South Carolina.
+The Aerospace cluster in South Carolina employs more than 129,000 people.
+There are more than 400 aviation and aerospace-related companies in South Carolina, and 40% of them are located in the Upstate.
 Although located in Charleston, SC, the newly established Boeing plant could potentially have the same effect as BMW, causing an industry of suppliers to form to meet Boeing's needs.
 Some of those impacts could be felt as far away as Link Upstate, especially as the region surrounds a critical juncture between Charlotte and Atlanta, where I-85 and I-385 meet.